- Last update:

 Vaterschaftsanerkennung

 You need to bring the Mutterpass, your IDs of course and recent birth certificates translated in German.
+They will often require you to send a few documents ahead of the appointment by email (scans of ID cards, Mutterpass, parents' birth certificates).

 More info in English.